 It would be like taking a margin loan on stock (remember all those who had huge portions of their entire portfolio in one stock – remember Enron) and saying that converts your equity.
 No it does not.
 You still are taking the full equity risk with the investment.
 Increasing your leverage by borrowing against that investment does not convert the equity.

-Another good source (overall CNNMoney is too) of economic and investment learning is Marketplace (daily radio program with podcasts on NPR).
+Another good source (overall CNNMoney is too) of economic and investment learning is Marketplace [the broken link was removed] (daily radio program with podcasts on NPR).
 Again it is somewhat simplistic economic and investment information, but nevertheless worthwhile.
 Marketplace is in the second day of two weeks of broadcasting from China – quite interesting.
-They offer A brief tour of China’s economic history (unfortunately they use flash and created a not very usable way to display the information).
+They offer A brief tour of China’s economic history [the broken link was removed] (unfortunately they use flash and created a not very usable way to display the information).

 Related Posts and links: